unitn-sml/wmi-pa/docs/source/getstarted.rst

 Integration
 """""""""""

-The submodule ``wmipa.integration`` contains a number of integrators, which can be divided into *base* integrators and *wrappers*.
+The submodule ``wmpy.integration`` contains a number of integrators, which can be divided into *base* integrators and *wrappers*.

 Base integrators implement an ``integrate`` method that takes as input